port-labs/port-docs/docs/guides-and-tutorials/let-developers-enrich-services-using-gitops.md

 <TabItem value="bitbucket">

-Create a Jenkins pipeline script with the following content:
+Create a Jenkins pipeline script with the following content (replace `<PORT-ACTIONS-REPO-URL>` with the URL of the repository you used in the previous step):

 <details>
 <summary><b>Jenkins pipeline script (click to expand)</b></summary>